Koenkk/zigbee2mqtt.io/docs/guide/usage/integrations/home_assistant.md

         value_template: null
         state_value_template: '{{ value_json.state_right }}'
 ```

-If you are also using device specific overrides, make sure that they are configured under the new device type rather than the original device type.

 ## Using a custom name for the device and entities
 In order to get a more readable name for the device and entities in Home Assistant, a specific name for Home Assistant can be set in the device configuration.
 If set, this name will be used instead of `friendly_name`.